 It features a Qualcomm Snapdragon 765G, the same processor found on the Pixel 5, and features the exact same camera setup with a main 12.2 MP lens and a 16 MP ultra-wide sensor.
 It does do away with some things found in the Pixel 5, though: there’s no 90Hz display on the Pixel 4a 5G, it gets 6 GB of RAM rather than the 8 GB in the Pixel 5, and it has no wireless charging.
 It also has a slightly bigger footprint than both the Pixel 4a and the Pixel 5.
 But, hey.
 You get 90% of the phone for $200 less.
 It’s hard to complain about what we’re losing here.

 The OnePlus 8 launched last year and, while it may have been outshined by the OnePlus 8 Pro and the OnePlus 8T, it was still an amazing phone in its own right.
-It has a Snapdragon 855+ processor, which is still a very capable mobile processor even though the Snapdragon 888 is already making the rounds.
+It has a Snapdragon 865 processor, which is still a very capable mobile processor even though the Snapdragon 888 is already making the rounds.
 And this was one of the phones that showed that OnePlus was still able to deliver excellent bang for the buck, with prices for flagship smartphones in a seemingly permanent upward trend.
 It also enjoys amazing developer support in our forums, making it an amazing deal for enthusiasts.

-It was an amazing device then, and it’s still an amazing device now, even with the OnePlus 8T now available and with OnePlus’ new lineup of mid-range smartphones out.
-Now, it’s one of the best cheap phones under 500 dollars: it’s available on the OnePlus website right now for $499, making it an excellent deal for a last-gen flagship.
+It was an amazing device then, and it’s still an amazing device now, even with the OnePlus 9 series now available and the OnePlus 8T, its direct successor, being old news.
+Now, it’s one of the best cheap phones under $500.
+It’s available on the OnePlus website right now for $499, making it an excellent deal for a last-gen flagship.

 Best Compact: Google Pixel 4a